risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-show-internal-tables.md

 slug: /sql-show-internal-tables
 ---

 Use the `SHOW INTERNAL TABLES` command to view the existing internal tables in RisingWave.
-Internal tables are tables that store intermediate results (also known as internal states) of streaming queries.
+Internal tables are tables that store intermediate results (also known as internal states) of queries.

 ## Syntax

 ```sql
 SHOW INTERNAL TABLES [FROM schema_name];
 ```

 ## Parameters
 |Parameter   | Description           |
 |---------------------------|-----------------------|